-Join Dan Gookin for an in-depth discussion in this video Obtaining a compiler and an IDE, part of Up and Running with C.
+Join Dan Gookin for an in-depth discussion in this video Obtaining a compiler and an IDE, part of Learning C (2014).

 - The good news is that all the tools you need…to begin your programming journey…are found free on the internet, the bad news being…that you have to find the right tools…and install them properly.…This is not an issue for you here because, in this movie,…I'll show you how it's done.…You'll see how to find a good IDE,…or Integrated Development Environment,…a C language compiler, and get everything set up…and configured for using this course.…You'll find a horde of IDEs on the Internet.…Microsoft offers the Visual Studio as its IDE,…and Apple has Xcode.…